jpmadrigal07/pci-ui-scenario/README.md

 7. Lastly, this grid is going to go to production soon, and other developers will begin doing work on this project.
 While creating this demo, considerations were not made to keep the code clean and organized.
 Please organize this codebase so that it is easier to find and make changes to components, as well as finding any interfaces, types, or helper functions.

 After completing this project, please push any changes you made to a publicly accessible GitLab or GitHub repository and include that link in an email to your contact at PCI.
 Thank you!

+## Problems

+For the best of my understanding for task number 5, there are conflicting instructions.
+On the description above, after Requirements, there is a part that says "Do not install any new packages".
+But for task number 5, it will require me to install package name "ag-grid-enterprise" in order to properly implement the selection of cells and copy to clipboard functionality as stated in this documentation <https://www.ag-grid.com/react-data-grid/clipboard/>.
+Also this package is a paid version of ag grid so I'm confuse on what to do.